Intervention Overview

 Human Dignity and Humiliation Studies (HumanDHS) is primarily grounded in academic work.
 However, we wish to bring academic work into "real life."
 We therefore welcome both, like-minded academicians and practitioners into our network.
 Our research focuses on topics such as dignity (with humiliation as its violation), or, more precisely, on respect for equal dignity for all human beings in the world.
 This is not only our research topic, but also our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
-We agree with Professor Shibley Telhami, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
+We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."

 Apartheid as a legal institution has been dismantled in South Africa, however, humiliating structures still are widespread, everywhere around the world, globally and locally, at macro and micro levels, as part of societal institutions, public politicies, cultural practices, social relations, and psychological scripts.
 This needs to be addressed.
 We, HumanDHS, as a global network of academics and practitioners, wish to do that.
-The HumanDHS Intervention Agenda is designed to serve as a platform for interested people to develop projects that translate the vision of a more dignified world into action.
+This HumanDHS Intervention section is designed to serve as a platform for interested people to develop projects that translate the vision of a more dignified world into action.

 Projects Addressing Broad Concepts